LCRoysterproject/oysterproject/index.md

 You can read more about the project here :
 [R.E.E.F](http://www.wec.ufl.edu/oysterproject/restoration.php)

-## Data
+## Data Collection

+### Water Quality Monitoring

 Continous data are collected in nine sites with Star-Oddi and Diver sensors.
 The sites are located around the Lone Cabbage Reef in Cedar Key, FL.
 Discete measurements are also collected at these sites.
+Sensors are secured to the ocean bottom, and record continously every hour on the hour.

 <img align="center" src="pic/lc_wq_map.jpg" width="60%">.